ministiy/Habit-Based-Lego-Robot/WirelessSetup.md

 13. Save the file and reboot the robot.
 14. Follow steps 3-8 again.
 Provided your credentials are correct, you should be able to connect to the ieee8021x network without having to enter a password.

+15. Once you have quit the ConnMan interface, quit the SSH with **exit**, disconnect the cable and reboot the robot.
+Provided your computer is connected to the same WiFi network as the robot, you should be able to SSH to the robot without the USB cable.

-15. If your robot detects the network , but is unable to connect to it, changing the network connection default to Linux default settings may help.
+Note: If your robot detects the network , but is unable to connect to it, changing the network connection default to Linux default settings may help.
 This can be done by navigating on the robot:
 **Wireless and Networks** > **Wi-Fi** > _**Your chosen network**_ > **Network Connections** > **IPv4** > **Change...** and select **Load Linux defaults**.

-Once you have quit the ConnMan interface, quit the SSH with **exit**, disconnect the cable and reboot the robot.
-Provided your computer is connected to the same WiFi network as the robot, you should be able to SSH to the robot without the USB cable.